 Yes, the times are tough ... but they are tough for everyone.
 And, yes, while this letter may be a bit premature, it is only so because the cowards at H. Greenberg & Son have not replied to any media requests or any of my phone calls at the time this letter is being written.
 They have said there will be a statement in a few days.

 Whatever is said in that statement, however, cannot be good enough nor can it be trusted.
 The decision to close the doors was not made overnight.
 It was discussed, evaluated, discussed some more and then executed.
-There was ample opportunity for the
+There was ample opportunity for the decision-makers to let the community and, more importantly, the employees know what was coming.

 I’m certain you will hear things like "the economy was the reason" and "this was a difficult decision."
 But no matter what, the underlying principle remains -- they left local families in the lurch with no chance to prepare.